shahnoorgit/envfy/README.md

 + pushenv.config();
 ```

 That's it!
-Zod is included, so you can use validation and type generation immediately. 🎉
+Import `z` from `pushenv` and start using validation immediately. 🎉

 ---